 5. Overall performance, it runs smooth and beautiful.
 I couldn't install Aperture from Apple because the Video board on the Mac is not sufficient for this program.
 But that is more the choice of having a cheaper Mac.
 Graphics are smooth and the operating system works totally instinctively and I did adept really fast to this new environment.
 It works totally logic and I feel really more familiar and secure with the Mac OS interface.

 Some extra's.
 I discovered that the in and outlet for audio contain also an optical connection.
 In the beginning I was really puzzled about it.
 I mean from my own conditioning I couldn't believe that it would contain different interfaces.
 This is true innovation.
 All that is needed is a optical fiber cable that you can buy at any audio store and a small special adapter.
-The sound is remarkable and it also puts surround and DTS when watching DVD
+The sound is remarkable and it also puts surround and DTS when watching DVD.

 These are my first findings on working with the Mac.
 Over time I will probably find some flaws.
 One thing I discovered was that you can't use a microphone directly on the Mac.
 It's not something that is the first to notice, and in the beginning I thought that my Mac already was broken.
 But Google was very helpful.
 It turned out that the mike needs it's own amplifier.
 So I found this nifty little device called iMic that amplifies thru USB.
 It has in and outlet for headphones and mike.
 Thus creating even an extra in and outlet and gives me freedom to use the optical port for my Aiwa computer speakers.
 Besides that the iMic can also be used to hook up your old recorplayer and turn those valuable records into mp3.
 Until now I am really enthusiastic.
 In the next weeks I plan to work on different websites and movies.
 I am curious how the overall performance will be.
 My creational fire started burning again.
 I keep you posted.